Microchips lined by living human cells that could revolutionize drug development, disease modeling and personalized medicine

 A Wyss Institute-launched startup company, Emulate, Inc. has licensed the technology and is now further developing and commercializing the Institute’s organs-on-chip technology and automated instruments to improve industrial development and personalized medicine by bringing these important research tools to widespread academic institutions as well as biotechnology, pharmaceutical, cosmetics and chemical companies.

-Current work at the Wyss Institute is now focused on developing specific human disease models and leveraging the organ-on-chip platform to identify new therapeutic targets and clinical biomarkers, facilitate vaccine development, develop novel organ-specific drug delivery systems, and explore the potential of the technology for personalized medicine.
+Current work at the Wyss Institute is now focused on developing specific human disease models and leveraging the organ-on-chip platform to identify new therapeutics and clinical biomarkers, facilitate vaccine development and develop novel organ-specific drug delivery systems.
+In addition, Wyss researchers are exploring the potential of the technology for personalized medicine by engineering human stem cells that differentiate into highly functional specialized cell types on-chips.
 Wyss researchers are also investigating the use of digital manufacturing to automate fabrication of organs on chips and increase complexity of the devices, as demonstrated by development of the first entirely 3D-printed organ on a chip – a heart on a chip – with integrated soft strain sensors.

 The Wyss Institute is currently seeking partners in their research and development efforts towards development of novel technologies for organ-specific targeting and drug delivery as well as clinical biomarkers and potential therapeutics that have been discovered using the organ-on-chip platform.